-Asking about somebody’s gender has become an increasingly sensitive topic as apart from male and female gender attribution, multiple alternative gender descriptions have arisen in the previous years that have been recognised as official gender statements.
+Asking about a person's gender has become an increasingly sensitive topic, as apart from male and female gender attribution, multiple alternative gender descriptions have arisen recently that have been recognised as official gender statements.

 LimeSurvey offers a prebuilt button style or radio list gender question type.
-It however only includes male and female as answer options so far.
-If additional gender options are to be included, a simply radio list question type will do.
-Also, a simply open-ended question type can be selected to give respondents the ultimate freedom in adding their gender identification.
+It, however, only includes male and female as answer options so far.
+If additional gender options are to be included, a simple radio list question type will do.
+Also, a simple open-ended question type can be used to give respondents the ultimate freedom in choosing their gender identification.

 What is your marital status?

-Learning about respondents’ marital status is often one of the less important demographic questions as most business are not positioned in a manner that this segmentation will deliver extraordinary value.
+Learning about respondents’ marital status is often one of the less important demographic questions, as this segmentation does not usaually deliver significant value to the majority of most businesses.

-Nevertheless, there are plenty of benefits of gaining information from this data, especially as it is a fairly straightforward question.
-It makes sense to enable multiple choice question types in this case as a combination of answer options is thinkable, e.g. somebody who is single can also be separated from a meaningful previous relationship.
+Nevertheless, there are plenty of benefits of gaining information from this data, especially since it is a fairly straightforward question.
+It makes sense to enable multiple choice question types in this case, as a combination of answer options is possible, e.g., someone who is single could also be recently separated from a meaningful relationship.

-See this question example about how to ask for marital status:
+Here is an example of how to ask for marital status:

 Married or domestic partnership